 For healthy digestion: To strengthen immune function and promote digestive health, take probiotics on an empty stomach, at least two hours before your next mealtime, or before going to bed.

-In addition to a whole-food, organic diet and daily multivitamin, Steward recommends the following:
+In addition to a whole-food, organic diet and daily multivitamin, Stewart recommends the following:

 Vitamin D: 1,000 IU daily, but ideally, get levels tested.